Have Questions?

 (713)861-4849

-Like other drug and alcohol treatment facilities, Family Services of Greater Houston Baytown is dedicated to long term recovery for drug and alcohol abusers living in the Baytown, Texas area.
+Like other drug and alcohol treatment facilities, Family Services of Greater Houston Baytown is dedicated to long term recovery for drug and alcohol abusers living in the Baytown, TX. area.
 As such, this alcohol and drug rehab has been providing care like motivational interviewing, rational emotive behavioral therapy, substance abuse counseling approach, relapse prevention, cognitive/behavior therapy, individual psychotherapy and more.

 In Addition, Family Services of Greater Houston Baytown knows that it is important that its clients receive individual focus and services to make sure that they are successful.
 This is why it specializes in various programs such as persons with eating disorders, housing services, aftercare/continuing care, legal advocacy, clients with HIV/AIDS, child care for clients children and many other modes of treatment that you can find listed below.
 These services that Family Services of Greater Houston Baytown provides are also available in different settings - short term rehab programs, inpatient rehab centers, outpatient counseling, long term drug rehab facilities, detox centers and more.